The Cupid Awards

 Who Can Enter

-Any author with an UNPUBLISHED short romance story between 1500-2500 words is eligible to enter.
+Any UNPUBLISHED short romance story no more than 5000 words that HAS NOT WON 1ST PLACE IN THIS CONTEST is eligible to enter.

 Open to Authors Worldwide!

 Save entry as a document with category number & entry title, ex: cat1sensualnights.doc

 No names on the actual entry

 Size 12 Font

 No minimum word count, no longer than 5000 words